-“The process through which individuals, organizations and societies obtain, strengthen and maintain the capabilities to set and achieve their own development objectives over time.”
+Capacity development is the process through which individuals, organizations and societies obtain, strengthen and maintain the capabilities to set and achieve their own development objectives over time.

 Capacity is about growth: growth of the individual in knowledge, skills and experience.
 Growth of the group that surrounds this individual as these skills and knowledge are passed on.
 And from this individual and group, growth of a society and nation.